alex2chan/SVM/README.md

-# SVM for pulse shape discrimination in PyTorch (Work In Progress)
+# SVM for pulse shape discrimination in PyTorch
 Support Vector Machine (SVM) for neutron-gamma pulse shape discrimination

 ## Brief Background and Introduction